What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Lab data

-PageSpeed Insights will also show lab data for any URL you enter, calculated on the fly and presented in a table:
+PageSpeed Insights will also show lab data for any URL you enter, calculated on the fly and presented like this:

 As with the Core Web Vitals, each of these is a measurement that translates to one of three bands: